-Bacchanal gives you an array of stations that let you customize your dish, whether the Mexican bar, baked-to-order soufflés, or crepes made in front of you.
+Bacchanal gives you an array of stations that let you customize your dish, like crepes made in front of you.

 7. The Dessert

-Yes!
-You can find space for their yummy desserts even when you’re stuffed to the brim.
-An entire island is dedicated to their mouthwatering concoctions that feature everything from chocolate lava cakes to crepes made to order.
+Make space for their yummy desserts even if you’re stuffed.
+An entire island is dedicated to 30-40 mouthwatering concoctions that feature everything from chocolate lava cakes to crepes made to order.
 Don’t forget to check out their gelato too!
 The word on the street is, they’re going to introduce mochi donuts soon.